MystenLabs/walrus-docs/docs/blog/05_testnet_redeployment.md

 ## Epochs

-The epoch duration has been increased from one day to two days to emphasize that this duration is different from Sui epochs.
-At Mainnet, epochs will likely be multiple weeks long.
+The epoch duration has been increased from one day to two days to emphasize that this duration is different from Sui epochs (at Mainnet, epochs will likely be multiple weeks long).
+In addition, the maximum number of epochs a blob can be stored for has been reduced from 200 to 183 (corresponding to one year).
+The `walrus store` command now also supports the `--epochs max` flag, which will store the blob for the maximum number of epochs.

 ## New features